 Here are the four steps to career planning.

-Step 1: Review what's gone on before
+Step 1: Review what's gone on before.
+Read Andrew's reflection on his first year.

 The first stage is to review what’s gone before.
 Ask yourself the following questions: